 There will be idea pools, and multiple groups looking for extra members.
 Just come and talk to an organizer.

 There will be buses from major schools.
 If you are coming from a school that we are not sending a bus to, we will most likely cover part or all of your travel costs.
-Stay tuned for more information!
+If you are coming from another country, you are allowed to attend as long as you are able to enter the US.

 RPI is the first completly hacker driven hackathon.
 Hackers choose the prizes, the rules, and even some of the finalists.